(a mee noe sal i SIL ik AS id)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience abdominal pain or granule shell in stool.
-Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), bruising, bleeding, confusion, chills, severe skin irritation, lack of appetite, severe nausea, severe vomiting, severe diarrhea, shortness of breath, excessive weight loss, night sweats, enlarged lymph nodes, pharyngitis, severe loss of strength and energy, or vision changes (HCAHPS).
+Have patient report immediately to prescriber signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating), signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), bruising, bleeding, confusion, chills, skin irritation, lack of appetite, severe nausea, vomiting, severe diarrhea, shortness of breath, excessive weight loss, night sweats, enlarged lymph nodes, pharyngitis, severe loss of strength and energy, or vision changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.